markjaquith/workerbee/README.md

 2. The built-in conditionals automatically apply to `current`.
 So if you run them as a request handler, header inspection will look at the request.
-As a response handler, it'll look at response.
+As a response handler, it’ll look at response.
 But you can also use the raw conditionals while creating your own handlers.
 For instance, in a response handler you might want to look at the request that went to the server, or the originalRequest that came to Cloudflare.